Two Strangers (Carry a Cake Across New York): Cast recording

-In February 2024 an eight-track EP was released on all major streaming platforms.
-In July 2024, an album was released on all major streaming platforms, which comprised 15 songs with a runtime of 47 Minutes.
+In February 2024, an eight-track EP was released on all major streaming platforms.
+In July 2024, an album was released on all major streaming platforms, which comprised 15 songs with a runtime of 47 minutes.
 The Robin and Dougal parts were sung by Gift and Tutty in both releases.

+On March 20, 2026, an original Broadway Cast recording, sung by Pitts and Tutty, was released on major streaming platforms.
+The Broadway cast recording features 15 tracks, with a runtime of approximately 44 minutes.